obelab/JordanFallsWshShare/README.md

 RStaninputdata.rds- This is a R data file that includes all the input data sets.
 It needs to be imported into R with the appropriate command.

 RStancode.R- RStan code needed to run the code.
-The "RStan" package needs to be installed prior to running the model.
+The "rstan" and "rstudioapi" packages need to be installed prior to running the model.